Division of Activities

 Courses with Geshe Yeshi Gawa in Tibet Open House

 Financial contributions are voluntary.
-We don't want the contribution to be a hindrance to your attendance, but we welcome support for covering expenses.
+We don't want the contribution to be a hindrance to your attendance, but we welcome support.

 The recommended minimum contribution is 108 CZK.
 It is a sacred number, with number 1 representing god, number 0 is emptiness and number 8 is infinity and eternity.
 Donations can be placed in the public collection box at our centre.

 The Mindfulness Meditation course which can be used as a tool to relax and achieve inner peace is a popular course of Tibet Open House.
 The course is suitable for both beginners and advanced practitioners and is offered in English.